-This week, I had the good fortune to be sitting in Tribal Cafe in Los Angeles, sipping a ginger tea and tapping out an email on my phone, when I happened to glance up in time to watch a woman storm up to my scooter as it was parked across the street and furiously push it over, all while screaming “Fuck you!” to no one in particular.
+This week, I had the good fortune to be sitting in Tribal Cafe in Los Angeles, sipping a ginger tea and tapping out an email on my phone, when I looked up in time to watch a woman storm up to my scooter as it was parked across the street and furiously push it over, all while screaming “Fuck you!” to no one in particular.

-A few more moments of uncomprehending confusion passed, after which I concluded that this was, at the very least, a sincere answer to my question.
+A few more moments of uncomprehending confusion passed, after which I concluded that this was, at the very least, an earnest answer to my question.

 Not only that, but it was quite clear that the woman whom I had just watched push over my scooter was in fact a transvestite strung out on a physician’s desk reference list of pharmaceuticals and hormone replacements, and so I’m not sure what satisfaction I would have gotten by continuing to berate her on the side of a busy street.
 Passersby would simply have seen a grown man mercilessly shouting down a clearly disheveled, clearly unwell woman already in tears.

 So I watched her walk on into the setting sunlight and toward some assuredly horrific future beset with continuing hardships and reasons to resort to petty vandalism.
-I then turned to pick my poor scooter up off the street and place it back onto its stand, thinking all the while that when I returned home that night I would have to take a long, hard look at my life and reevaluate some of my life choices.
+I then turned to pick my poor scooter up off the street and place it back onto its stand, thinking all the while that when I returned home that night I would have to take a long, hard look in the mirror and reevaluate some of my life choices.

 To further compound this indignity, as I walked back into the cafe after setting my scooter back upright, a young man sitting outside who had had the benefit of witnessing these events asked me, “So was that like an ex-girlfriend or something?”

-Now if you’ll excuse me, I have some apologies to make to my father for living a life in which this sort of thing is not an altogether unexpected event to happen to me on a weekday afternoon.
+Now if you’ll excuse me, I have some apologies to make to my father for living a life in which this sort of thing is not an altogether unexpected event.